protocol/research-website/content/posts/202303-lurk/index.md

 - On the way to mainnet, we needed a way to model the many parameters associated with the network and especially candidate proof constructions.
 Hence was born [Orient](https://github.com/filecoin-project/orient) (<font color=purple>a relational language for expressing systems of bi-directional arithmetic constraints, implemented in Common Lisp</font>).
 - From this, we built the Filecoin [Ubercalc](https://github.com/filecoin-project/orient/blob/master/ubercalc/ubercalc.org).
 Though crude, it proved powerful and flexible enough to interactively model the characteristics of proposed candidates and their parameterizations in order to make difficult time-critical decisions about what we could deploy on-time, with acceptable performance, and without sacrificing network security.
 - One thing that became clear in the Ubercalc analyses was that none of our then-current candidate hashes struck the right balance of performance inside and outside arithmetic circuits.
 Whereas several years earlier, we had ruled out [Poseidon](https://www.poseidon-hash.info/) as being 'too new', we decided making <font color=purple>a (hedged) bet on SNARK-friendly hashing</font> was our best option.
 To that end, I created [Neptune](https://github.com/filecoin-project/neptune), one of the first production implementations of Poseidon, and as far as I know, the first to tackle the [sparse matrix optimizations](https://github.com/lurk-lab/neptune/pull/4) enabling best non-circuit performance for higher arity hashes.
-  - Because we needed to build merkle trees as fast as possible, that included a GPU implementation ([Triton](https://github.com/filecoin-project/neptune-triton)).
+  - Because we needed to build Merkle trees as fast as possible, that included a GPU implementation ([Triton](https://github.com/filecoin-project/neptune-triton)).
-    - Don't get me wrong, the initial GPU implementation was nowhere near as performant as possible -- though [Supranational](https://www.supranational.net/) has more recently done tremendous work to squeeze out best performance.
+    - Don't get me wrong, the initial GPU implementation was nowhere near as performant as possible -- though [Supranational](https://www.supranational.net/) has more recently done tremendous work to squeeze out the best performance.
 Rather, it was 'fast to build' for someone who didn't know GPU programming.
 I used [Futhark](https://futhark-lang.org/) -- a purely-functional GPU programming language ([Retrospective on an implementation of the Poseidon hash function in Futhark](https://futhark-lang.org/blog/2020-09-27-poseidon-retrospective.html)).
     - Sometimes research engineering demands a dose of self-medicated rabbit-holing, and the requisite implementation of [Finite Fields for Futhark](https://github.com/filecoin-project/fut-ff) helped me through those dark days.
 - Along the way, a number of long-running [SNARK engineering research](https://github.com/filecoin-project/research/blob/master/SNARK/SNARK.md) projects allowed us to scout optimal paths,
 - In the end, we managed to launch in 2020 with what soon became the largest and most performant SNARK deployment ever (at least at the time we published [zk-SNARKs for the world!](/sites/snarks/)).